learnbyexample/Command-line-text-processing/gnu_sed.md

 ## <a name="line-filtering-options"></a>Line filtering options

 * By default, `sed` acts on entire file.
-Often, one needs to print or change only specific lines based on text search, line numbers, lines between two patterns, etc
+Often, one needs to extract or change only specific lines based on text search, line numbers, lines between two patterns, etc
 * This filtering is much like using `grep`, `head` and `tail` commands in many ways and there are even more features
     * Use `sed` for inplace editing, the filtered lines to be transformed etc. Not as substitute for `grep`, `head` and `tail`